 Please contact the education and leadership initiatives team with any questions.

-Kaleidoscope is Alpha Chi Omega’s newest rotational program which focuses on diversity, equity and inclusion.
+Kaleidoscope is Alpha Chi Omega’s rotational program that focuses on diversity, equity and inclusion.

 AS A RESULT OF PARTICIPATING IN KALEIDOSCOPE MEMBERS WILL:

-- Identify and explore the four steps to Brave and Bold conversations
+- Identify and explore the three steps to Collective Endeavors

-- Recognize the relationship of unconscious bias and microaggressions and the role they have in creating harmful environments
+- Recognize the relationship between unconscious bias and microaggressions and the role they have in creating harmful environments

 - Apply best practices to address unconscious bias and microaggressions

 - Acknowledge intent and impact and consider varying perspectives through group engagement and discussion around privilege and power

 - Recognize the relationship of privilege and power in a fraternal context